cilium/cilium/Documentation/gettingstarted/k3s.rst

 workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

-This guide assumes installation on amd64 architecture.
-Cilium is presently supported on amd64 architecture with ARM support planned for a future release (See :gh-issue:`9898`).
+Cilium is presently supported on amd64 and arm64 architectures.

 Install a Master Node
 =====================